JohannesThoren/lgjt.xyz/public/posts/First-Post.md

 For some reason, though, Next.js couldn’t understand that `/blog/First Post` should really be `/blog/First%20Post`.
 That tiny issue ended up taking me five hours to fix — with help from both friends and ChatGPT.

+But when that was all said an done i decided to just thorw all that work away and just use "-" instead of spaces 🙂.

 So thank you, friend and ChatGPT ❤️